Platelet-Rich Plasma (PRP) Injections & Therapy Options

 - Carpel tunnel syndrome

-- Tendonopathy, tendonosis
+- Tendinopathy, tendonosis

 - Joint capsular laxity

-Shoulder injury/Rotator cuff tears:
+- Shoulder injury/Rotator cuff tears

-What is involved in the treatment?
+What is Involved in the Treatment?

 The method is to draw some of the patient’s own blood, spin it in a special centrifuge to harvest the platelets and plasma, combine the platelets with some of the plasma, and inject this blood tissue matrix autograft into the damaged ligament or tendon.
 In this way, platelets are concentrated 4 to 10 times the amount found in the blood.
 This platelet-rich plasma releases growth factors: transforming growth factor-beta (TGF-b), basic fibroblast growth factor (bFGF), platelet-derived growth factor (PDFa-b), epidermal Growth Factor (EGF), vascular endothelial growth factor (VEGF) and connective tissue growth factor (CTGF).
 These growth factors reconstruct the ligament or tendon damage and begin the process of pain relief and tissue repair.
 The entire treatment takes about an hour to perform.

-What is the science behind PRP Therapy?
+What is the Science Behind PRP Injections?

 At the site of any trauma involving bone, a clot forms consisting of red blood cells, white blood cells, and platelets entrapped within a fibrin matrix.
 Platelet α-granules act as a reservoir of exogenous growth factors.
-The degranulation of the α-granules results in the release of platelet-derived growth factor (PDGF), insulinlike growth factor (IGF), vascular endothelial growth factor (VEGF), and transforming growth factor (TGF) among a host of other growth factors providing an ideal delivery system localized to the site of injury.
+The degranulation of the α-granules results in the release of platelet-derived growth factor (PDGF), insulinlike growth factor (IGF), vascular endothelial growth factor (VEGF), and transforming growth factor (TGF) among a host of other factors providing an ideal delivery system localized to the site of injury.
 Each of these factors plays a critical role in tissue healing.
 Platelet-derived growth factor enhances DNA synthesis, increases collagen deposition, and stimulates synthesis of extracellular matrix.
 In vitro, PDGF has been shown to stimulate type I collagen production and messenger RNA expression in osteoblasts and chondrocytes.
 Platelet-derived growth factor has enhanced hemotactic and proliferative effects and the ability to initiate differentiation of osteoprogenitor cells toward an osteoblastic lineage.
-Platelet-derived growth factor functions in a macrophage autocrine feedback loop stimulating production and release of growth factors or cytokines.
+Platelet-derived growth factor functions in a macrophage autocrine feedback loop stimulating production and release of factors or cytokines.